thehambeard/Unity2Debug/README.md

 > **The version of unity for your game is required ONLY if you plan on using the Create Debug Option.
 Unity is not required for Decompilation Only.**

 > [!NOTE]
 > Due to this tool using symlink functionality it must be run as admin.
+It should ask for admin automatically.

 This will quickly decompile Unity games with ILSpy and setup an optional development copy of the game in a separate folder.